nigelperks/LegacyBasic/README.md

 David H. Ahl, "More Basic Computer Games", 1979.

-## TECHNICAL DETAILS
+## 6. TECHNICAL DETAILS

 Legacy Basic parses the source file from beginning to end, translating it into an intermediate code.
 So any syntax errors or unsupported constructs are found up front, not in the middle of a run.
-The intermediate code targets a stack- based virtual machine.
+The intermediate code targets a stack-based virtual machine.
 It has operators to handle run-time definition of arrays and functions, and FOR loops which break static nesting.

 I emphasised informative error messages at both parse and run time.

-## CONTRIBUTIONS
+## 7. CONTRIBUTIONS

-Original Linux support (before `cmake`) by yuppox.
+Original Linux support (before CMake) by yuppox.

-## BUG REPORTS
+## 8. BUG REPORTS

 Bug reports are welcome to the email address in the git history.